 - Exit through the wrong door, and get your child to help you find the right one.

-Once you have them laughing, the whole room can relax a little.
-You can scoop your child up, give them a nuzzle and whizz out the door with everyone smiling.
+Once you have them laughing, you can scoop your child up, give them a nuzzle and whizz out the door.

-Thanksgiving might be trying, exhausting and all-consuming, but it's a holiday with heart that we all deserve to enjoy.
+Thanksgiving might be trying, exhausting and all-consuming, but it's a holiday you deserve to enjoy.

-We hope these connection parenting tools help you have a good time with plenty of laughter, for a family gathering you'll all remember for the right reasons.
+If you are celebrating this week, we hope these connecting ideas help you have a good time.
 Let us know how they work out for you.

 From the Hand in Hand Toolbox: